firebrand_logo_animation_fire_1_1140x456 (1).gif

 Image

-WHAT IS A FIRE-RETARDANT PANEL?
+WHAT IS A CLASS A FIRE-RETARDANT PANEL?

-Columbia offers certified Class A cores in:
+Columbia offers certified Class A veneer cores in:

 • Thicknesses: 7/16” through 1”

-• Panel sizes: 4x8 and 4x10
+• Panel sizes: 4x8' and 4x10'

 RESOURCES